mdpopescu/public/Licensing/readme.md

 {key} expires on {date}

 With {date} formatted as yyyy-mm-dd.
-A permanent key will use a date of 9999-12-31.
+A permanent license will have a date of 9999-12-31.